Everyone will love these Keith Haring Art Projects for Kids, inspired by the famous American artist’s work, philosophies and colorful life!

 “Art should be something that liberates your soul, provokes the imagination and encourages people to go further.”

 Okay, Keith Haring didn’t doodle in class, or at least there’s no report of it if he did, but he was interested in cartooning and graphic art right from a young age.
-His father was an amateur cartoonist too, and Keith was inspired by Walt Disney, Dr. Seuss, Snoopy and Loony Tunes – many of these are part of our childhoods too!
+Keith Haring was born on May 4, 1958, in Reading, Pennsylvania, and was raised in nearby Kutztown, Pennsylvania.
+He developed a love for drawing at a very early age, learning basic cartooning skills from his father and from the popular culture around him, such as Dr. Seuss and Walt Disney, Snoopy, and Loony Tunes – many of these are part of our childhoods too!

 And this extends even after his death, right to this day – children relate a lot to his art, and they love creating their own versions.
 That’s why we’re celebrating Keith Haring during his birthday month, with some kooky Keith haring art projects for kids.
 There’s painting, sculpture and lots more to try, and kids are sure to have a blast!